 Alexandra Bonardi

-Alixe is a vice president at HSRI and directs the organization's Intellectual and Developmental Disabilities team.
-She’s a senior policy associate and directed the National Core Indicators effort until 2021.
-She currently co-directs the National Center on Advancing Person-Centered Practices and Systems.
+Alixe is a vice president at HSRI and directs the organization’s Intellectual and Developmental Disabilities and Aging and Disabilities teams.
+She directed the National Core Indicators effort until 2021 and co-directed the National Center on Advancing Person-Centered Practices and Systems until 2023.
+She currently co-directs the Grassroots Project, among others, at HSRI.
 Alixe’s work is driven by a passion for improving supports and services for people with intellectual and developmental disabilities.
-She’s particularly focused on applying her clinical experience and years working with people with developmental disability to working with public agency staff to measure and report on quality outcomes as a means to drive enhancements to systems of supports.
+She’s particularly focused on applying her clinical experience and years working with people with developmental disability to working with public agency staff to measure and report on quality outcomes in systems of supports.

-Alixe is experienced and skilled in participatory research, integrating her experience as a clinical occupational therapist and her efforts to engage a range of stakeholders in developing effective systems of support.
-In addition to supporting clients in the effective implementation and use of NCI, Alixe also has deep understanding of the use of available national health data to describe the health outcomes of the population with intellectual and developmental disability.
-She is also a clinical assistant professor at the University of Massachusetts Chan Medical School and teaches in the Shriver Center’s LEND program, as well as in rotations for medical students.
+Alixe is experienced and skilled in participatory research, integrating her experience as a clinical occupational therapist and her efforts to engage a range of constituents in developing effective systems of support.
+In addition to supporting clients in the effective implementation and use of NCI, Alixe also has a deep understanding of the use of available national health data to describe the health outcomes of the population with intellectual and developmental disability and is supporting the I/DD Counts initiative though the federal Administration for Community Living.
+She is also an assistant professor at the University of Massachusetts Chan Medical School and teaches in the Shriver Center’s LEND program, as well as in rotations for medical students.

 Education

-• Master of science degree in occupational therapy from Columbia University
+- Master of Science in occupational therapy from Columbia University

-• Bachelor of science degree in physiology from McGill University
+- Bachelor of Science in physiology from McGill University